mathigon/textbooks/euclidean-geometry/content.md

 Even though these tools look very primitive, you can actually draw a great number of shapes with them.
 This became almost like a puzzle game for
-mathematicians: tying to find ways to “construct” different geometric shapes using just straight-edge and compass.
+mathematicians: tying to find ways to “construct” different geometric shapes using just a straight-edge and compass.

 ::: column(width=340)
     x-media(src="images/archimedes.jpg" width=340 height=265)